Carolingian Empire: Capitularies

-Capitularies were the written records of decisions made by the Carolingian kings in consultation with assemblies during the eighth and ninth century.
-The name comes from the Latin 'Capitula' for 'Chapters and refers to the way these records were taken and written up, in a chapter by chapter style.
-They are regarded as being 'amongst the most important sources for the governance of the Frankish Empire in the eight and ninth century' by Sören Kaschke.
-The use of capitularies represent a change in the pattern of contact between the king and his provinces in the Carolingian period.
-The contents of capitularies could include a wide range of topics, including royal orders, instructions for specific officials, deliberations of assemblies on both secular and ecclesiastical affairs as well as additions and alterations to the law.
+Capitularies were the written records of decisions made by the Carolingian kings in consultation with assemblies during the 8th and 9th century.
+The name comes from the Latin 'capitula' for 'chapters and refers to the way these records were taken and written up, in a chapter by chapter style.
+Sören Kaschke regards them as "amongst the most important sources for the governance of the Frankish Empire in the eight and ninth century."
+The use of capitularies represented a change in the pattern of contact between the king and his provinces in the Carolingian period.
+The contents could include a wide range of topics, including royal orders, instructions for specific officials, deliberations of assemblies on both secular and ecclesiastical affairs as well as additions and alterations to the law.

-Primary evidence shows that capitularies were copied and disseminated all throughout Charlemagne's empire, however there is insufficient evidence to suggest the efficacy of the capitularies and whether they were actually put into practice throughout the realm.
-As Charlemagne became increasingly stationary, the amount of capitularies produced increased, this was particularly noticeable after the General Admonition of 789.
+Primary evidence shows that capitularies were copied and disseminated all throughout Charlemagne's empire; however, there is insufficient evidence to suggest the efficacy of the capitularies and whether they were actually put into practice throughout the realm.
+As Charlemagne became increasingly stationary, the amount of capitularies produced increased, and was particularly noticeable after the General Admonition of 789.

 There has been debates over the purpose of capitularies.
 Some historians argue that the capitularies were nothing more than a 'royal wish-list' while others argue for capitularies representing the basis of a centralised state.
-Capitularies were implemented through the use of the missi', royal agents who would travel around the Carolingian kingdom, usually in pairs of a secular missi and ecclesiastical missi, reading out copied out versions of the latest capitularies to assemblies of people.
-The missi also had other roles such as handling complex local disputes and can be argued to have been crucial to the success of both capitularies and the expansion of Charlemagne's influence.
+Capitularies were implemented through the use of the missi domini.

 Some notable capitularies from Charlemagne's reign are: